OXY2DEV/markview.nvim/Home.md

 --                             ╾────╴ This is the resulting configuration --                                    table that will be used by the plugin

---                              ╾────╴ Static configuration clasess end with `static`
+--                              ╾────╴ Static configuration classes end with `static`
 ---@class markdown.block_quotes.static
 ---
 ---@field enable boolean Option description.